Another Fusion GPS Transcript? House Intel Panel Votes On Whether To Unveil It

 Fusion GPS then paid Steele, a respected British spy with a background in Russian affairs, to look into any potential Trump-Russia ties.
 NPR has not detailed the contents of the dossier he compiled because it remains unverified, but it includes a description of attempts by the Russian government to cultivate a relationship with Trump.

-Republicans have targeted the Steele dossier's more scandalous details, as a way to discredit the document — and by extension the idea that Trump's campaign colluded with Russia.
+Republicans have targeted the Steele dossier's more scandalous details as a way to discredit the document — and by extension the idea that Trump's campaign colluded with Russia.

-But in his Judiciary Committee testimony, Simpson said he did not instruct Steele to dig up embarrassing information on Trump — but that the resulting investigation yielded allegations so alarming that Steele felt compelled to go to the FBI without coordination with or the recommendation of Democrats.
+In his Judiciary Committee testimony, Simpson said he did not instruct Steele to dig up embarrassing information on Trump — but that the resulting investigation yielded allegations so alarming that Steele felt compelled to go to the FBI without coordination with or the recommendation of Democrats.